mKG-RAG: Leveraging Multimodal Knowledge Graphs in Retrieval-Augmented Generation for Knowledge-intensive VQA: Experiments

-{\textbf{Effectiveness of Graph-based Retrieval.}} In our method, the entities and relationships extracted from documents form a distilled knowledge graph, reducing noise and enabling more effective retrieval than direct text chunk matching.
+In our method, the entities and relations extracted from documents form a distilled knowledge graph, reducing noise and enabling more effective retrieval than direct text chunk matching.
 To validate this insight, we replace graph-based retrieval with a naive chunk-based alternative.
-Specifically, we segment retrieved documents into fixed-size chunks and select those relevant to the given question and image description.
-As shown in Table~\ref{tab:ablation}, chunk-based retrieval leads to a substantial accuracy drop, 8.1\% on E-VQA and 7.5\% on InfoSeek.
+Specifically, we segment retrieved documents into fixed-size chunks and select the relevant ones based on the given question and image caption.
+In Table~\ref{tab:ablation}, chunk-based retrieval results in a substantial accuracy drop of 8.1\% on E-VQA and 7.5\% on InfoSeek.